icopy-site/awesome/docs/awesome/awesome-qt.md

 ## Software Repositories

+If the [Libraries](#libraries) section doesn't satisfy you, perhaps one of these will.

 - [#inqlude](https://inqlude.org) - The most well-known aggregation of Qt-centric libraries out there.
 A package manager is also available [here](https://inqlude.org/get.html).
 - [QtPods](https://github.com/qt-pods/qt-pods) - Another Qt-centric package manager.
 If you want to see the offerings without using QtPods, the full list is available [here](https://github.com/qt-pods/qt-pods-master/blob/master/pods.json), and can be added to by submitting a pull request.